CartoDB/dataservices-api/doc/geocoding_functions.md

 ## City geocoder

 The following functions provide a city geocoder service.
 It is recommended to use the more specific geocoding function -- the one that requires more parameters — in order for the result to be as accurate as possible when several cities share their name.
-In case of coincidence, the point for the city with the most population will be returned.
+If there are duplicate results for a city name, the city name with the highest population will be returned.

 ### cdb_geocode_namedplace_point(_city_name text_)